pallaviarora08/github-slideshow/_posts/0000-01-02-pallaviarora08.md

 layout: slide
 title: "Welcome to Pallavi Arora Slide"
 ---
-This is github test project
+This is my awesome Slide.
 Use the left arrow to go back!